2026 Legislative Priorities

 Thank you, sponsors: Representatives Berg, Parshley, Reed, Bernbaum, Thai, Kloba, Hill

-Status: House Health Care & Wellness.
+Status: No action was taken on this legislation prior to a key cut-off so it’s “dead.”
 While the legislation received a hearing in 2025, it failed to advance due to OIC and insurer concerns around increased Medigap costs.

-In 2026, NWKC is part of a large coalition in support of HB 1603, here is a link to what we’re sharing with legislators.
+In 2026, NWKC was part of a large coalition in support of HB 1603, here is a link to what we shared with legislators.

 Position: Support